-Access for future underground exploration of the orebodies, located about 600 m below the ground surface, may be via an all-weather road following Mainstem Red Dog Creek, crossing North Fork Red Dog, Grayling Junior, and Ikalukrok creeks, and then up Ikalukrok Creek to access the deposit area.
+Access for future underground exploration of the orebodies may be via an all-weather road following Mainstem Red Dog Creek, crossing North Fork Red Dog, Grayling Junior, and Ikalukrok creeks, and then up Ikalukrok Creek to access the deposit area.
 North Fork Red Dog, Grayling Junior, and Ikalukrok creeks are all anadromous waterbodies which support Dolly Varden, plus the resident fish species Arctic grayling and slimy sculpin.